family-richards/IntruderBeware-also-known-as-Napkin/howto2.md

 4. Okay, now let's have you make a whole bunch of motion.
 Again, in 5 seconds, I'll take 10 snapshots.
 5. Taking shapshots...
 6. Hmm... let me figure out if your PIR is reverse...
+Hopefully, it says this: It's reverse!
+Give me a second to save that...
+Or this: It's not reverse!
+Give me a second to save that...
+But not this: Hmm...
+I'm having trouble.
+Try again by resetting this, and put up a issue on GitHub.
+7. Now, let's test the buzzer.
+In 5 seconds, I'll play a low tone, a medium tone, and then a high tone.
+8. Did you hear the tones? y/n
+Hopefully it says this: Great!
+But not this: Hmm... try making a issue on GitHub.
+Or not this: Please type y or n.
+9. Cover your ears!
+In 5 seconds, I'll test the siren.
+10. Did you hear the tone? y/n